Soroka2705/initial/mfhomework1.md

 to write the link without anchor it should be framed with <https://www.championat.com/football/_italy.html>

-to write the link with anchor one should frame it like that [this link](https://www.championat.com/football/_italy.html)
+to write the link with anchor one should frame it like that [Italian Serie A](https://www.championat.com/football/_italy.html)